-Become a Material Guru in Blender 2.8, Cycles
+Become a Material Guru in Blender

 - Need to have Blender on your machine and have a basic understanding of the tool.

 This is a massive course about Materials in Blender.
-It will guide you from the beginning where you literally know nothing until you reach the top level where people envy your knowledge about material.
+It will guide you from the beginning where you literally know nothing until you reach a level where people envy your knowledge about material.
 The course touches all aspects around Material and have tons of examples that you will be able to use in your daily work even after you have ended the course.

 - Blender users that wants to achieve top notch result when creating materials and texturing, using Cycles